Skip to content

 Union Strike Ends with Two-Year Contracts, but Struggle to End Poverty Continues

-Group home and day program members of the New England Health Care Employees Union, SEIU 1199NE, agreed to new contracts at six agencies in recent days, ending a weekslong strike
+Group home and day program members of the New England Health Care Employees Union, SEIU 1199NE, agreed to new contracts … Continue reading Union Strike Ends with Two-Year Contracts, but Struggle to End Poverty Continues

 Featured Post